Paul Flatters: Retreat

 The camp was not attacked.
 Lieutenant de Dianous took command.

 Without camels the survivors were limited in the amount they could carry.

 The 56 survivors, including 4 Frenchmen, were well armed against attack but had no transportation and very little water.

 Traveling by foot the 1500 km retreat to Ouargla would take 2–3 months.

 They decided to leave that night after burning most of their supplies and dividing the mission's 102,000 francs among them.

 They also divided the food and ammunition, and gave the strongest men the skins of water to carry.

 They struggled back, suffering from hunger and thirst.

 The Tuareg picked off beasts of burden and stragglers.

 By 22 February 1881 the survivors were almost out of food, and a few days later were eating grass.

 They straggled on, with the strongest going ahead in the hope of finding game.

 When they had lost all hope, a group of Tuaregs approached and offered to sell them milk, meat and dates at a high price.

 The dates turned out to be poisoned with a substance that caused dizziness and psychosis.

 This came from the plant called Falezlez by the Tuaregs (Hyoscyamus muticus, or Egyptian henbane).

 The effect was to induce a burning sensation in the victims' lungs, and to cause them to rush about madly and fire off their guns.

 Many of the sharpshooters and Chaamba had avoided the dates and were able to restore calm, and the poisoned men recovered after vomiting.

 Some of the party escaped during this incident.

 The retreat continued the next day.

 The wells at Amguid were guarded by a strong force of Tuaregs who were driven away after a fight in which de Dianous, Santin, Brame, Marjolet and 12 tirailleurs were killed.

 The only remaining Frenchman was the commissary Pobéguin.

 The survivors broke up into small groups, each suspicious that the others were hoarding.

 On 23 March 1881 an Algerian tirailleur in Pobéguin's group was shot.

-Several men built a large fire and cooked the "mutton" which they offered to Pobéguin, but he refused to eat it.
+Several men built a large fire and cooked his corpse which they offered to Pobéguin, but he refused to eat it.

 With all discipline gone more victims were shot and eaten, and Pobéguin eventually joined in.

 He himself was killed and eaten by the end of March.

 Four tirailleurs reached Ouargla on 2 April 1881, and three others were picked up on the road.

 On 4 April 1881 the last survivors arrived at Messeguem.

 Towards the end of April about a dozen exhausted survivors reached Ouargla.